 Today’s surgeons typically perform facelifts either individually or in combination with other common facial rejuvenation procedures like eyelifts, browlifts, lip or chin augmentation, necklifts and so on.

 Here, a menu of the types of surgical facelift procedures that board-certified plastic and facial plastic surgeons perform:

 - Traditional or Full Facelift

-- Mini-facelift or Limited Incision Facelift
+- Mini-Facelift or Limited-Incision Facelift

-The latest studies show that patients get the best results with a combination of facial rejuvenation surgery that both lifts and repositions skin and underlying sagging tissue combined with the use of injectables and fillers to restore lost volume and natural fat.
+Studies show that patients get the best results with a combination of facial rejuvenation surgery that both lifts and repositions skin and underlying sagging tissue combined with the use of injectables and fillers to restore lost volume and natural fat.